Gremlinq/ExRam.Gremlinq/README.md

         .Where(t => new[] { 36, 37, 38 }.Contains(t.Age))
         .ToArray();
 ```

+## CosmosDb Emulator Support
+The library is compatible with the cosmosDb emulator using the **UseCosmosDbEmulator** extension method.
+In order to setup the cosmosdb emulator follow the instructions [here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator#gremlin-api).

 ## Development

 The library is still under development.
 The API might change without notice.
 Help on this project is greatly appreciated!
 Check out the [issues labelled 'up-for-grabs'](https://github.com/ExRam/ExRam.Gremlinq/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) or file your own and tackle them!